cda-tum/fiction/docs/algorithms/path_finding.rst

 -------------

 Distance maps can store the distance from a coordinate to all other coordinates.
 They are particularly useful when repeatedly calling complex distance functions that are expensive to evaluate.
-The distance maps can serve as a cache for these cases.
+The distance maps can serve as a lookup-table for these cases.

 **Header:** ``fiction/algorithms/path_finding/distance_map.hpp``